protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

+### 1. Upload to NFT.Storage
-The step was simple. `NFTStorage.store(...)` takes an object with arbitrary attributes and two required `image` and `description` attributes.

-Confusingly, `image` attribute does not necessarily take only an image file.
-It takes a `File` object (which means any type of assets).
-We used the `File` contructor imported from the library to create the object.
+`NFTStorage.store(...)` takes an object with arbitrary attributes and two required attributes, `image` and `description`.
+(Contrary to its name, the `image` attribute does not require an image file.
+It takes a `File` object which can contain any type of asset.)

-The `description` attribute can obvious be any arbitrary text you want.
+The `description` attribute can be any arbitrary text up to $MAXLENGTH.

 Then, we return the metadata returned from the call to the caller.

+### 2. Send a minting transaction

 Once we have the metadata from uploading to NFT.storage, we will have to send a transaction to mint the token on Flow with the metadata.
 Let's fill up the `mintPet` function.